Last Updated on March 11, 2022 by Grow with Bovees

 At every stage of its production, compost is home to a host of organisms, both large and small, that are responsible for decomposing the organic raw materials.

-When you integrate compost into the soil, it still harbors lots of these living creatures.
+When you integrate compost into the soil, it still harbors lots of these beneficial bacteria.
 They make the difference between live, fertile soil and essentially dead, sterile soil.

 And they can’t live if they don’t have humus to sustain them.